ihsan-salman/p4-OpenFoodFacts/README.md

 You can surf in the menu by entering numbers corresponding to the each choice given in the screen.
 Be sure to use just numbers to surf in program!
 You have four choice in the main menu:
--first for selecting a product, find a substitute and save them in your database
+- first for selecting a product, find a substitute and save them in your database
--second for display all your saved products
+- second for display all your saved products
--third for deleting your saved products
+- third for deleting your saved products
--four for quit the program
+- four for quit the program